Use This Car Racing Analogy When Coaching Young Athletes

 Some of your best coaching ideas come from the kids that you are coaching.

-While coaching sprints at a school recently, I asked the class if anyone knew what was the first thing a starter says at the start of a race before firing the gun.
+Once while coaching sprints at a school, I asked the class if anyone knew what was the first thing a starter says at the start of a race before firing the gun.

 “Start your engines?” a boy of about nine years replied.